eslint/eslint/README.md

 ## <a name="filing-issues"></a>Filing Issues

 Before filing an issue, please be sure to read the guidelines for what you're reporting:
+Below are the resources where you can read it from --
 * [Bug Report](https://eslint.org/docs/developer-guide/contributing/reporting-bugs)
 * [Propose a New Rule](https://eslint.org/docs/developer-guide/contributing/new-rules)
 * [Proposing a Rule Change](https://eslint.org/docs/developer-guide/contributing/rule-changes)